 A design brief is a document that business use to communicate wants and needs with selected design agencies.

-If you’re a marketer at a corporate firm looking to rebrand, you would send your design brief to agencies you contact about the rebrand.
+If you’re a marketer at a corporate firm looking to rebrand, you would send your design brief to agencies that offer branding services, that you want to contact about your rebrand.

 If you contact several agencies about your design project, and don’t attach your brief, you’ll find that more often than not, you’ll get asked for it.